mcooper7649/JS-Introduction/readme.md

 Objection | Send an alert that says "Hello, NAME" but their name needs to be capitalized on the first character but not the rest.

+## Math Methods
+---

+Modulo = This returns the remainder

+> 6/2 = 3
+> 6%2 = 0
+> 12%8 = 4

+- Useful for finding whether something is odd or even.
+- PEMDAS is used in programming
+- It's good practice to add () even if not needed, for readability.

+## Math Challenge
+---

+Create a Dog age to Human Age Formula actual formula needed humanAge = (dogAge -2) x4 + 21